Krokop/cv/index.md

 * communication with external teams for providing APIs;
 * grooming and design new modules and instruments for external teams;
 * helping each team member with setting and achieving personal goals;
-* designing infrastructure for new features;
+* designing infrastructure for new features.

 #### Python Engineer